The traditional clinical development model needs to change.

-ICON Strategic Solutions provide insights on customised FSP models to enable the most flexible and efficient operating models for Sponsors.
+Insights on customised FSP models, transformational roadmaps and operational execution to enable the most flexible and efficient operating models for Sponsors.

 Designed primarily to meet regulatory requirements for therapies targeting large patient populations, the existing development model lacks the flexibility, analytical power and efficiency to address today’s development demands.

 These include managing product pipelines targeting smaller and more heterogeneous indications, meeting rising standards of evidence from payers that are moving towards value-based reimbursement models, and addressing the patient’s rising role in care decisions.

 Our industry must adopt an entirely new framework for development infrastructure and processes.
 Focus must go beyond cost containment alone, and instead unlock value through fundamental reforms that allow sponsors to move more treatments to market faster.

 Linguistic validation of clinical outcomes assessments:

 A best-practice approach

 In this whitepaper we describe the rigorous, iterative linguistic validation process for COAs that ensures conceptual equivalency and cultural relevance for each required translation.

 Digitizing COAs: A streamlined approach to approval

 In all aspects of life, paper copies are giving way to electronic versions of documents.
 Clinical research is no exception as there is an ongoing push to capture trial data electronically to improve both the participant experience and data quality.
 Download the whitepaper from Mapi Research Trust to discover success factors in converting from paper to digital.